 This e-learning activity is a form of self-study using enduring materials (e-learning modules) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada.
 Self-study using e-learning modules is included as an example of a Section 2 activity.
 Reviewing enduring materials is generally valued at 0.5 credit per topic.
 However, additional research/self-study using the e-learning can also be submitted as Personal Learning Projects (PLPs) where you will earn two (2) credits per hour.

 We estimate that this activity should take 1 hour.

 Information about the Paediatric Emergency Department Asthma Care Pathway background and the tools you need to implement it in your healthcare setting.

-All rights reserved.All other logos are trademarks or registered trademarks of The Lung Association.
-Go to www.on.lung.ca/edacp for more information on copyright.
+All rights reserved.All other logos are trademarks or registered trademarks of Lung Health Foundation.
+Go to https://lunghealth.ca for more information on copyright.

 Hello!
 Welcome to our new web site.
 This site is not fully supported in Internet Explorer 7 (and earlier) versions.

 Please upgrade your Internet Explorer browser to a newer version.

 As an alternative, you can use either of the options below to browse the site: